Generic selectors

 • Lo-Ammi – Son of the prophet Hosea, reported in his book in chapter 1:9.
 This name means “No my people“.
 But wasn’t the boy part of the people of Israel?

-Understand that in many situations, the meaning of the name does not always refer to the person who receives it.
-The parents may have given the name for different reasons.
-Many of them may be related to a desire that the parents had for their children, as was the case with Absalom (Father of Peace).
-In other cases, for example, the meaning of the name has a purpose that is related to some event of the moment, as was the case with the prophets Isaiah and Hosea.
+As you can see, in many situations, the meaning of a name does not necessarily refer to the person who receives it.
+The parents may have chosen the name for different reasons.
+Many times, it reflects a desire or hope they had for their child, as was the case with Absalom (“Father of Peace“).
+In other instances, like those of the prophets Isaiah and Hosea, the meaning of the name relates to an event or prophecy at the time.

 Reanalyzing the Meaning of the Name Emanuel

-Knowing that parents do not always give a name to a person because of themselves, but because of an event or situation that the people are experiencing at that moment, it becomes easier to understand the text of Matthew 1:23, where they called Jesus “EMANUEL“, “God with us“.
+Knowing that parents do not always give a name to a person because of themselves, but because of an event or situation the people are experiencing at that moment, it becomes easier to understand the text of Matthew 1:23, where Jesus is called “IMMANUEL“, “God with us“.

 First, let us recall the situation of Israel.
 God had not manifested Himself to His people for a long time.
-Approximately 5 centuries had passed since He had manifested Himself through His prophets, such as Daniel and Jeremiah.
-Because of their countless transgressions of God’s Law, the people distanced themselves and broke the covenant they had made with Him.
-God withdrew His blessings and protection from His people and let them be delivered into the hands of the wicked.
+Approximately five centuries had passed since He had communicated through prophets like Daniel and Jeremiah.
+Because of their countless transgressions against God’s Law, the people had distanced themselves and broken the covenant they made with Him.
+As a result, God withdrew His blessings and protection and allowed them to be delivered into the hands of the wicked.
 They were taken into captivity.
-Even so, after the period of their captivity had passed, they remained under the rule of other empires, and at the time of Jesus, they were under the rule of Rome.
+Even after the period of captivity ended, they remained under the rule of foreign empires, and at the time of Jesus, they were under Roman rule.

-Everything indicated that God could have abandoned them, not to mention the fact that almost 4,000 years had passed since the fall of Adam.
-Hadn’t God forgotten the salvation He had promised to Adam and all the other prophets?
+Everything suggested that God could have abandoned them.
+In addition, nearly 4,000 years had passed since the fall of Adam.
+Had God forgotten the salvation He had promised to Adam and the other prophets?
 Why had God been “silent” for so long?

-Taking this whole situation into consideration, we realize that the names given to Jesus made perfect sense.
+Taking this entire situation into account, we realize that the names given to Jesus made perfect sense.
 The name Immanuel, “God with us“, showed that God had not abandoned His people.
-He was still with them, no matter how bad the situation they were living in.
-He had not abandoned them.
-He had not forgotten the promises He had made that He would save the human race from sin.
-God is with us, and this was proven by sending His most precious gift to save us, which is the life of His Son.
-At the same time, Jesus showed that “YHWH saves” of our sins, also showed that He is with us by giving His Son.
+He was still with them, no matter how difficult the situation they were facing.
+He had not forgotten His promises to save humanity from sin.
+God is with us, and this was proven by sending His most precious gift to save us-His Son.
+At the same time, Jesus, whose name means “YHWH saves“, demonstrated that He is with us by giving His life for our salvation.

 May God bless the reader.